 The Ensemble is also a winner of numerous international awards, including an International Festival in St. Petersburg, Russia, “Music Week of Tours” in France, Grand Prix in Cremona, Italy, Grand Prix in Hungary, and many others.
 They are often tour around the Russian Federation giving performances to full capacity audiences in major cities of the country.
-Their 20-concert American debut in 2012 was followed by a very prestigious concert tour of South America, including concerts in Brazil, Argentine, Chile, Ecuador, and Colombia.
+Their recent 20-concert American tour lead to numerous sold out tours to South America, including major countries and their respective venues of that region.

 On the recent return tour to the United States, presenters admired: “The performance was fabulous!”, “Fantastic!”, “On a scale of 1 to 10, they are 12!”.

 The Siberian Virtuosi make frequent appearances on the radio and television stations across the Russian Federation.
 They are led by the Honored Art Worker of Russian Federation, Honored artist of the Republic of Sakha (Yakoutia), Professor Larisa Gabysheva, and Honored Art Worker of Russian Federation, and the Republic of Sakha (Yakutia), Professor Stanislav Afanasenko.